Oxford Blue (colour)

 Oxford Blue, a shade of navy blue, is the official colour of the University of Oxford.
 The official Oxford branding guidelines set its definition as Pantone 282, equivalent to the hex code #002147.

 With a hue code of 212, this colour is a very dark tone of azure.

 Usage

 Oxford Blue stems from the University of Oxford's combined-colleges (whole-university) leading sport teams, thus including Oxford Blues (first sides) and Half-Blues (second sides).
 In UK rowing, blades consisting only of that colour are used only by these two sides.
 However it is used in combination with other colours on the blades of Ardingly, Bristol Ariel, City of Oxford, Isle of Ely, Sudbury, Torquay, and Hatfield College (Durham) clubs, Dragon School (Oxford), and by various Oxford colleges, most notably Oriel and Green Templeton.
-The colour (or a very close variant said to be the same) is used by the Toronto Argonauts of the Canadian Football League; Wycombe Wanderers F.C.; and universities commonly known, such as Toronto (see UofT Blue); Duke (see Duke blue); Penn State; Georgetown; Michigan (as to many athletics teams); and Berkeley.
+The colour (or a very close variant said to be the same) is used by the Toronto Argonauts of the Canadian Football League; Wycombe Wanderers F.C.; and universities commonly known, such as U of T (see U of T Blue); Duke (see Duke blue); Penn State; Georgetown; Michigan (as to many athletics teams); and Berkeley.